code-dot-org/code-dot-org/dashboard/design/survey_summary_design.md

 - _Strategy Pattern_\
   Define an interface common to a family of algorithms, e.g. survey result reducers, and make them interchangeable.
 This lets the algorithm vary independently from clients that use it.

-### C. Build from the end
+### C. Start with a hybrid solution
-We don't have to start from step 1 (Ingest), we can start from step 3 (Summarize) and create adapters to connect it to the current pipeline.

-Specifically for CSF survey work, we will create an input adapter to retrieve survey data from the current data model, and an output adapter to convert summary result to format that the current UI view understands.
-Looking at it from a different angle, these adapters are just concrete implementations of Retriever and Decorator.
+We can create a hybrid solution, combining existing pipeline and necessary new components, to quickly support 2019 surveys first.
+We will focus on step 3 (Summarize) and skip components in step 1, 2, and the last part of step 4.
+Components in step 3 will read from the current data models and return results to the current UI view.

 # 5. Recommendation
 Option 3.
-Build a new generic survey pipeline, starting from step 3 (Summarize module) first and create adapters to plug it in the current pipeline.
-This approach allows us to support 2019 CSF survey sooner by taking advantage of the existing work.
+Build a new generic survey pipeline starting from step 3 (Summarize module)and connect it to existing pipeline.
+This approach allows us to support 2019 CSF surveys sooner by taking advantage of the existing work.
 Then, gradually build out the rest of the pipeline later.
+Eventually retire the current pipeline.

 ## 5.1.
 Rollout plan
 1. Build 5 components just enough to support 2019 surveys
 * The 5: Retriever (for current db), Transformer, Mapper, Reducer and Decorator (for current UI view).
 They are components in step 3 and 4 of the above diagram.
 The path to process 2019 surveys is a hybrid of older and newer pipelines.

-1. Build Fetcher (step 1) to download survey submissions from JotForm to our database.
+2. Build Fetcher (step 1) to download survey submissions from JotForm to our database.

-2. Build Parser, Indexer and Filter (step 4) to allow quick submission search.
+3. Build Parser, Indexer and Filter (step 4) to allow quick submission search.

-3. Build another implementation of Retriever (in step 3) which will read from the new db created in step 2 & 3.
+4. Build another implementation of Retriever (in step 3) which will read from the new db created in step 2 & 3.

-4. Build Presenter (in step 4) that can display result from a single query (e.g. summary results of 1 JotForm survey of a specific workshop)
+5. Build Presenter (in step 4) that can display result from a single query (e.g. summary results of 1 JotForm survey of a specific workshop)

-5. Build another implementation of Decorator (in step 4) to provide enough information for the Presenter built in step 5.
+6. Build another implementation of Decorator (in step 4) to provide enough information for the Presenter built in step 5.

-6. Switch 2019 surveys to use the new pipeline.
+7. Switch 2019 surveys to use the new pipeline.
 It should then be completely independent from the older pipeline.

-7. All new surveys will use the new pipeline form this point forward.
+8. All new surveys will use the new pipeline form this point forward.

-8. Migrate surveys using older pipeline to the newer one when we think it's worth to do so.
+9. Migrate surveys using older pipeline to the newer one when we think it's worth to do so.

 ## 5.2 Five components to build first
 This is step 1 in the rollout plan.\